-In April 2017 Colin toured the United States again and fulfilled a busy schedule of concert invitations including venues in Tennessee, Alabama and Georgia as well as hosting the famous Ernest Tubb Midnight Jamboree in Nashville, which was broadcast across the world on WSM Radio and Music City Television.
+Each year from 2017 -2020 Colin has toured the United States again and fulfilled a busy schedule of concert invitations, including venues in Florida, North Carolina, Tennessee, Alabama and Georgia as well as hosting the famous Ernest Tubb Midnight Jamboree in Nashville.
+This was broadcast worldwide on WSM Radio and Music City Television.

 Colin Elliott’s Christian faith influences his life and music.
 He gave his life to the Lord when he was only 8 years old through the ministry of evangelist, Dick Saunders and is currently one of the hardest working Gospel singers in the United Kingdom.
 Colin has been involved in Gospel music both in groups and as a solo artist for over 30 years.
-He started singing at the age of fourteen and has been on the road ever since.
-Colin was also recently appointed as secretary of the Gospel Music Association of Northern Ireland.
+He started singing at the age of fourteen and has been 'on the road' ever since.

 Although Colin is mainly known for his singing and playing ability, both in groups and as a solo artist, he is also a respected record producer and session musician.
-He recorded and produced three albums for the late George Hamilton IV, the “International Ambassador of Country Music,” one of which went to number one in the New Christian Music European Gospel and Country Charts.
+He recorded and produced four albums for the late George Hamilton IV, the 'International Ambassador of Country Music,' one of which went to number one in the New Christian Music European Gospel and Country Charts.

-Over the years Colin has recorded many albums and appeared on countless BBC and independent radio shows.
-He has also featured on television programmes in Northern Ireland, the UK and America.
-These appearances have provided important opportunities for Colin to share his faith and music with an ever increasing audience.
+Over the years Colin has recorded many albums and appeared on numerous BBC, commercial and independent radio shows.
+He has also been featured on and hosted television programmes in Ireland, the UK and America.
+These appearances have provided Colin with valuable opportunities to share his Christian faith and music with an ever increasing audience.

 Colin’s musical experiences have been very wide and varied over the past quarter of a century, and this is well illustrated in his song writing ability.
 Although his repertoire contains dozens of familiar songs, Colin also performs many which he has penned himself.
 His songs are regularly requested on radio shows and many have inspired people throughout Ireland and across the world.

-Colin’s solo singing has been in great demand in recent years as he has travelled to many churches throughout the UK and America bringing the good news of the Gospel in song.
+Colin’s solo singing has been in great demand in recent years as he has travelled to many churches throughout the UK, Europe and America bringing the Good News of the Gospel in song.
 His musical style can merge repertoires of country, worship and contemporary music to suit any audience or age group.